arm-university/Rapid-Embedded-Education-Kit/README.md

 * Lab manual with code solutions for faculty.
 Labs are based on low-cost but powerful Arm-based hardware platforms.
 * **Prerequisites:** Basics of programming in C / C++.

+## Tools Used

+The lab exercises in this course have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+Hardware:
+- NUCLEO-F401RE Development Board
+- Breadboard
+- 4 x 330 Ohm Resistors, 4 x buttons, 1 red LED, 1 Blue LED, 1 green LED
+- 2 x 100 Ohm resistors, 2 10kOhm potentiometers, 1 x speaker, 2 x LED
+- 2 x 1kOhm resistors, 1 x temperature sensor, 1 x LCD, 2 x Shift register

+Software:
+- Python 2.7
+- Mbed Studio or Mbed Online Compiler
+- Mbed simulator
+- Visual Studio Code

 ## Course Aim
 To produce students who can design and program Arm-based embedded systems and implement them using commercial API.